Tamiloore/E-Commerce-Platform-Deployiment-with-Git-Linux-and-AWS/README.md

 2. Continous integration and development workflow
 -  Developing New features and fixes
 - Version Control with Git
-- Pull Requests and Merging to ain branch
+- Pull Requests and Merging to the main branch
 - Deploying Updates to the Production Server
 - Testing the new changes